Discover the top 5 near-death hiking and camping experiences.

 Heading: Story 1 – Blunder in the White Mountains

 The first story takes place in the White Mountains of New Hampshire when the speaker was just 18 years old.
-He recounts a night when he was solo and got caught in a thunderstorm, leaving him frozen with fear in his hammock.
+He recounts a night when he was camping solo and got caught in a thunderstorm, leaving him frozen with fear in his hammock.
 He reflects on the lasting impact of this experience on his comfort with solo camping.

 Heading: Story 2 – Risky Decision on Owl’s Head